Mause/tf-idf/README.md

 Simple TF-IDF implementation

-Based on a simple mixin ideology, so that you can mix in different inputs and outputs, otherwise known as Source and Sink
+Based on a swapin ideology, so that you can swap in and out different inputs and outputs, otherwise known as Sources and Sinks.

 Sinks;
  * `DatabaseSink`